-Goal A ‘first pass’ through the Tasks above can be used to identify the scope of the Use Case and the underlying privacy policies and constraints.
-Additional iterative passes would serve to refine the Use Case and to add detail.
+Goal A ‘first pass’ through the Tasks above can be used to identify the scope of the Use Case and the underlying privacy policies.
+Additional iterative passes would serve to refine the Privacy Controls, Services and Functions, and Mechanisms.
 Later passes could serve to resolve “TBD” sections that are important, but were not previously developed.

-Note that a ‘single pass’ analysis might mislead the PMRM user into thinking the Use Case was fully developed and understood.
-Iterative passes through the analysis will almost certainly reveal further details.
-Keep in mind that the ultimate objective is to develop insight into the Use Case sufficient to provide a reference model for an operational, Service-based, solution.
+Note Iterative passes through the analysis will almost certainly reveal additional, finer-grain details.
+Keep in mind that the ultimate objective is to develop sufficient insight into the Use Case to provide an operational, Service-based, solution.

-Iterate the analysis and refine.
+Iterate the analysis and refine

 Iterate the analysis in the previous sections, seeking further refinement and detail.
+Continually-iterate the process, as desired, to further refine and detail.

 Conformance